LSAT

 • The LSAT is deliberately speeded, providing most test takers with less time than they need.

 • Practicing extensively on previously-given LSATs can help you develop the ability to quickly identify which LSAT test questions you should attempt first and which LSAT questions you should save for the end.
-The questions that are easiest for you may not necessarily be at the beginning.

 • Do not get bogged down.
 If you run into unexpected difficulties, make a rational guess to cut your losses.